jonlpersson/ed-latimore/site/_posts/2022-06-05-how-to-be-a-man-the-9-qualities-of-masculinity.md

 This means that masculinity stands resolute in the face of peer pressure and social influences.
 This requires strength, therefore a defining feature of masculinity is strength.

 * **What is the purpose of physical training?** To resist the natural decay of our bodies in the face of nature.
-* **What is the purpose of mental training?** To resist forces that seek to influence us for their personal gain. \[Check out a good mental training program I wrote by clicking here—&gt;[How to focus better and improve concentration](/how-to-focus-better/)\]
+* **What is the purpose of mental training?** To resist forces that seek to influence us for their personal gain.&nbsp;
 * **What is the purpose of emotional training?** To resist the persuasive manipulations of those who would lead us astray.

 Masculinity resists entropy.
 Masculinity resists change for change’s sake alone.